CuPcakeN1njA/AutoSploit/README.md

 The available Metasploit modules have been selected to facilitate Remote Code Execution and to attempt to gain Reverse TCP Shells and/or Meterpreter sessions.
 Workspace, local host and local port for MSF facilitated back connections are configured through the dialog that comes up before the 'Exploit' component is started.

+## My Contribution
+I have added an extra option which allows you to manually input hosts into the hosts.txt file.
+Therefore if the user wants to elliminate the randomness and launch this tool on a signal target they can easilly do this without having to modify the hosts.txt themselves.

 **Operational Security Consideration**

 Receiving back connections on your local machine might not be the best idea from an OPSEC standpoint.
 Instead consider running this tool from a VPS that has all the dependencies required, available.